 - Why do you want to go to college?

 Need to Know Information

-If you are accepted in the AVID program for the 2018-2019 school year, you need to be aware of and agree to the following:
+If you are accepted in the AVID program, you need to be aware of and agree to the following:

 As an AVID student you will:

 - Learn to take Cornell notes in your classes

 - Participate in volunteer efforts/community service